Complete control of the Mac with a single button for people with impaired physical and motor skills.

-Switch Control works with a variety of popular USB and Bluetooth-enabled switch hardware that can generate mouse buttons, joystick buttons and selected key presses.
-Supports return, space, tab, escape, backspace, left arrow, right arrow, down arrow, up arrow and F1-F15.
-Other keys will not be recognised.
+Switch Control works with a variety of popular USB and Bluetooth-enabled switch hardware that can generate mouse buttons, joystick buttons, and select key presses.
+Supports return, space, tab, escape, backspace, left arrow, right arrow, down arrow, up arrow, and F1-F15.
+Other keys will not be recognized.

 Switch Control Panel Editor

-Create, edit and share your own onscreen keyboards to streamline commonly used actions and shortcuts for different applications.
-With the Switch Control Panel Editor, you can position groups of buttons together; customise colour, text, size and imagery; and specify the layout.
+Create, edit, and share your own onscreen keyboards to streamline commonly used actions and shortcuts for different applications.
+With the Switch Control Panel Editor, you can position groups of buttons together; customize color, text, size, and imagery; and specify the layout.
 Once you’ve created the perfect keyboard for a specific app or task, sharing it with others is easy.
 The files can be emailed and opened directly into the Panel Editor for review and import.

 VoiceOver image analysis

 Help tags of images will give a brief image description.

 Custom Switch Control settings